 A senior marketing executive can revolutionize a company’s growth, but choosing the right candidate requires asking three key questions to understand first what the company needs, and then if the candidate can deliver it.

 There are times when a Chief Marketing Officer might not feel like a necessity, especially for a middle market company that has managed to grow well without one.
-But what worked for years can falter: growth stalls, a competitor begins to dominant the market, or new investors arrive with a more ambitious vision for the enterprise.
+But what worked for years can falter: growth stalls, a competitor begins to dominate the market, or new investors arrive with a more ambitious vision for the enterprise.

 And that can prompt the hunt for a new marketing leader.
 Like any talent search, the process can seem obvious in theory, but much more daunting in practice.
 People might have the right names on their resume and glowing references, only to still prove a bust when faced with the unique circumstances of a given business.